Crossroads Squatter Camp Cape Town South Africa

 ____________

 Crossroads was the only African squatter camp in Cape Town that successfully resisted apartheid bulldozers in the late 1970s and early 1980s.
-It’s an iconic piece of anti-apartheid struggle history in South Africa.”
+It’s an iconic and historic piece of the anti-apartheid struggle in South Africa.”
 JUSTOR

 _____________